Nervosys/Botnix/docs/stdenv/cross-compilation.chapter.md

 ## Introduction {#sec-cross-intro}

 "Cross-compilation" means compiling a program on one machine for another type of machine.
 For example, a typical use of cross-compilation is to compile programs for embedded devices.
 These devices often don't have the computing power and memory to compile their own programs.
 One might think that cross-compilation is a fairly niche concern.
 However, there are significant advantages to rigorously distinguishing between build-time and run-time environments!
 Significant, because the benefits apply even when one is developing and deploying on the same machine.
-Nixpkgs is increasingly adopting the opinion that packages should be written with cross-compilation in mind, and Nixpkgs should evaluate in a similar way (by minimizing cross-compilation-specific special cases) whether or not one is cross-compiling.
+Botpkgs is increasingly adopting the opinion that packages should be written with cross-compilation in mind, and Botpkgs should evaluate in a similar way (by minimizing cross-compilation-specific special cases) whether or not one is cross-compiling.

 This chapter will be organized in three parts.
 First, it will describe the basics of how to package software in a way that supports cross-compilation.
-Second, it will describe how to use Nixpkgs when cross-compiling.
+Second, it will describe how to use Botpkgs when cross-compiling.
 Third, it will describe the internal infrastructure supporting cross-compilation.

 ## Packaging in a cross-friendly manner {#sec-cross-packaging}

 ### Platform parameters {#ssec-cross-platform-parameters}

-Nixpkgs follows the [conventions of GNU autoconf](https://gcc.gnu.org/onlinedocs/gccint/Configure-Terms.html).
+Botpkgs follows the [conventions of GNU autoconf](https://gcc.gnu.org/onlinedocs/gccint/Configure-Terms.html).
 We distinguish between 3 types of platforms when building a derivation: _build_, _host_, and _target_.
 In summary, _build_ is the platform on which a package is being built, _host_ is the platform on which it will run.
 The third attribute, _target_, is relevant only for certain specific compilers and build tools.

-In Nixpkgs, these three platforms are defined as attribute sets under the names `buildPlatform`, `hostPlatform`, and `targetPlatform`.
+In Botpkgs, these three platforms are defined as attribute sets under the names `buildPlatform`, `hostPlatform`, and `targetPlatform`.
 They are always defined as attributes in the standard environment.
 That means one can access them like:

 ```nix
 { stdenv, fooDep, barDep, ... }: ...stdenv.buildPlatform...